-This gold medal of the Vatican was minted in 1996 and is the fifth in the series.
-It is part of the second trilogy representing the statues of classical antiquity preserved in the Vatican Museums.
-The Laocoon group was discovered in Rome in 1506 in the baths of the Emperor Titus.
-Recognized also by Michelangelo, it was immediately bought by Pope Julius II, who began the collection of classical sculptures kept in the Vatican.
+This gold medal of the Vatican was minted in 1997 and is the sixth in the series.
+Closes the second trilogy inspired by the statues of classical antiquity exposed in the Vatican Museums.

-In the "reverse" is reproduced a view of the courtyard of the Pine Cone with "Musei Vaticani V" and "Anno 1996"
+In the "reverse" resumed a view of the New Wing of the Gallery with the explanation "Musei Vaticani IV" and "Anno 1997".

 Diameter: 35 mm.